Microchip-MPLAB-Harmony/csp_apps_pic32cxbz2_wbz45/apps/freqm/freqm_measure_clock_freq/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# DMAC USART echo
+# FREQM measurement

-This example application demonstrates USART transfer with DMA to receive 10 bytes and echo back the received bytes.
+This example application demonstrates how to use the FREQM peripheral to measure the frequency of the internal RC Oscillator.

 ## Description

-This application demonstrates USART transfer with DMA using SERCOM peripheral configured in USART mode.
-One DMA channel is used to receive 10 bytes of data from the USART and another DMA channel is used to echo back the received bytes.
+The Frequency Meter (FREQM) can be used to accurately measure the frequency of a clock by comparing it to a known reference clock.
+The FREQM counts the number of periods of the measured clock with respect to the reference clock.
+This example application shows how to measure the cpu frequency using the 32-kHz Crystal oscillator as the reference clock.

 ## Downloading and building the application

 To clone or download this application from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/csp_apps_pic32cx_bz24_bz25) and then click **Clone** button to clone this repository or download as zip file.
 This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).

-Path of the application within the repository is **apps/dmac/dmac_usart_echo/firmware** .
+Path of the application within the repository is **apps/freqm/freqm_measure_clock_freq/firmware** .

 To build the application, refer to the following table and open the project using its IDE.